avinashav/letsride-online-cab-booking-portal/README.md

 To use the website services one should have valid username and password (should register to get one).

 HOW TO RUN :
-Step 1: copy all files to "xampp/htdocs/" location.
+Step 1: copy all files to "c:/xampp/htdocs/" location.

-Step 2: Run xampp server, then start Apache and mysql.
+Step 2: Run XAMPP software, then start Apache and mysql servers.

-Step 3: in browser address bar type "localhost" and choose the file.
+Step 3: in phpmyadmin create a database called "test1" and then a table "accounts" with 'uname' and 'pass' as table entity, uname (primary-key) and pass should be varchar.

-Step 4: in phpmyadmin create a database called test1 and create a table accounts with uname  as primary key and pass.
+Step 4: in browser address bar type "localhost" and choose the file.

-Step 5: uname and pass should be varchar.
+SCREENSHOTS:
 Index-Page:
 ![index-page](https://github.com/avinashav/letsride-online-cab-booking-portal/blob/master/screenshot/index%20page.png)